Ever had trouble finding Japanese recipes that were easy to make?

 However, if you enjoy spicy foods, you can use spicy chicken-flavored noodles such as Samyang Instant Ramen Noodles.

-When you have ramen with egg at a restaurant, the polite way to eat it is:
+If you have ramen with an egg at a restaurant, the polite way to eat it is:

 - to pick it up with your spoon, fork, or chopsticks, take a small bite